 I am new to using a dutch oven but LOVE it already!
-The first thing I tried was this dutch oven whole chicken that turned out tender and moist with literally no effort from me (other than prepping it).
-Using fresh vegetables I had at home I stuffed the cavity full to absorb the juices while it was cooking, and those came out really flavorful as well. (affiliate links present)
+The first thing I tried was this dutch oven whole chicken.
+It turned out tender and moist with literally no effort from me (other than prepping it).
+Just one of the easy dutch oven recipes my family loves. (originally published 11/17, affiliate links present)

 - Whole chicken